 On August 31, 2018, Nationstar Mortgage LLC d/b/a Mr. Cooper ("Nationstar") filed a complaint in the U.S. District Court for the Eastern District of Pennsylvania against Radian Guaranty (the "Complaint") alleging breach of contract, bad faith, equitable indemnification, unjust enrichment, and conversion claims and seeking monetary damages and declaratory relief.
 Exhibit 1 to the Complaint lists 3,014 mortgage insurance certificates issued under multiple insurance policies as subject to disputes involving insurance coverage decisions (the "Coverage Disputed Loans").
 Exhibit 2 to the Complaint further lists 2,231 mortgage insurance certificates issued under multiple insurance policies as subject to disputes involving premium refund requests.
 In December 2018, Radian Guaranty filed a motion to dismiss the Complaint.
 In March 2019, the trial judge issued an order granting in part, and denying in part, our motion to dismiss, and dismissed Nationstar's unjust enrichment and conversion claims.
 In May 2019, Radian Guaranty filed an answer to the Complaint, with affirmative defenses and counterclaims.
 On September 23, 2019, the trial judge entered as an order a joint stipulation submitted by Nationstar and Radian Guaranty that narrowed the scope of the dispute involving Coverage Disputed Loans to claims relating to 1,704 mortgage insurance certificates.
 Effective June 26, 2020, Radian Guaranty and Nationstar entered into a Confidential Settlement Agreement and Release (the "Nationstar Settlement") to fully resolve, among other things, all claims and counterclaims in this litigation.
 Pursuant to the Nationstar Settlement, among other things: (i) Radian agreed to make a cash settlement payment following the implementation of the Nationstar Settlement and (ii) each party agreed to release the other with respect to all known or unknown claims with respect to the certificates subject to this litigation as well as with respect to all other certificates issued under certain policies on loans serviced by Nationstar for which Radian decided claims prior to January 1, 2019.
 Implementation of the Nationstar Settlement remains subject to the condition precedent that the GSEs consent to the settlement agreement.
 On July 9, 2020, the trial judge granted the parties' joint motion requesting to stay this litigation pending receipt of required consents.
+On October 7, 2020, counsel for Radian and Nationstar submitted a joint status report to the trial judge reporting that the parties are continuing to diligently work on obtaining the required GSE consents, and they will provide the trial judge with another joint status report by January 7, 2021, should the case not be dismissed before then.

 As previously disclosed, based on developments in the Ocwen and Nationstar legal proceedings discussed above, the Company's IBNR reserve was increased in 2019 to reflect our best estimate of our probable loss in connection with these legal proceedings.
-The settlement agreements were materially consistent with these estimates, and as a result, the execution of the settlements did not have a material impact on our mortgage insurance reserves for these settlements in the second quarter of 2020.
-With respect to each of the settlement agreements, a failure to receive the required consents of the GSEs would restart the applicable legal proceeding, the outcome of which could have an adverse effect on our future results of operations, liquidity or financial condition.
+The settlement agreements are materially consistent with these estimates, and as a result, the implementation of the Ocwen Settlement, which became effective as of November 1, 2020, and the execution and expected implementation of the Nationstar Settlement, do not have a material impact on our mortgage insurance reserves for these legal proceedings.
+A failure to receive the required consents of the GSEs to the Nationstar Settlement could restart the applicable legal proceeding, the outcome of which could have an adverse effect on our future results of operations, liquidity or financial condition.